mrliptontea/PurpleMine2/README.md

 And now the grunt is watching for changes in files placed in `src/` folder.
 Just change what you need, and it'll run SASS preprocessor automatically.

-Regrettably, optional file include is not possible in SASS, so I would recommend creating a new file, e.g. `_my_variables.scss` and importing it a the beginning of the `application.scss` file.
+Regrettably, optional file include is not possible in SASS, so I would recommend creating a new file, e.g. `src/sass/_custom-variables.scss` and importing it a the beginning of the `application.scss` file.
 That way all the variables with the `!default` flag could be overridden.

+The path `src/sass/_custom-variables.scss` is added to `.gitignore` so it should make upgrading PurpleMine with keeping your changes rather painless, given that the only thing you changed in PurpleMine's source was adding this one line with `@import "custom-variables";`.

+If you need to customize styles for [Redmine Backlogs][redmine_backlogs] remember to include your `_custom-variables.scss` in `src/sass/plugins/redmine_backlogs/_common.scss`.

 ## Changelog